jhpyle/docassemble/_docs/config.md

 ## <a name="config from"></a>Importing configuration directives

-The following section, [Using AWS Secrets Manager](#aws_secrets), discusses how you can refer to an [AWS Secret] in your Configuration by its [Amazon Reference Name], and **docassemble** will transparently replace the [ARN] string with the contents of the [AWS Secret].
-The `config from` directive allows you to import Configuration directives from an [AWS Secret].
+The following sections, [Using AWS Secrets Manager](#aws_secrets) and [Using Azure Key Vault](#azure_secrets), discuss how you can refer to an [AWS Secret] or an [Azure Key Vault] Secret in your Configuration using an [Amazon Resource Name] or [Key Vault Reference], and **docassemble** will transparently replace reference with the contents of the secret.
+The `config from` directive allows you to import multiple Configuration directives from one of these secrets.
 For example, suppose your entire Configuration consisted of this:

 {% highlight yaml %}
 debug: False